Avelo Dive System FAQs – The Future of Buoyancy Control

 Avelo systems work with DIN-compatible regulators (not yoke).
 Most standard fins, masks, wetsuits, and accessories are compatible — but Avelo replaces your BCD and weights.

-The current battery system lasts for a full day of diving — up to 4 dives — and charges quickly between sessions.
-Battery life is being optimized with each new version.
+The battery lasts a full day of diving — up to 4 dives — and charges quickly.
+New versions continue improving efficiency.

 What Divers Say About Avelo